The Makings of Me: Critical reception

-The Makings of Me received generally positive reviews from most professional music critics.
+The Makings of Me received generally positive reviews from most music critics.
 Andy Kellman of AllMusic gave the album four stars out of five and called it a "concise and mostly sweet (if occasionally unremarkable) set of songs", especially praising Elliott's input on the album.
 Ryan Dombal of Entertainment Weekly declared it "a solid addition" to Monica's discography, and although he saw her faltering on ballads such as "My Everything", he added: "the singer hints at mature contentment on her fourth CD — while retaining some angry edge, [...] scoring tough-talking venom."
-USA Today writer Steve Jones, on the other hand, wrote: "Sweet ballads like 'My Everything' and the Curtis Mayfield-laced 'A Dozen Roses (You Remind Me)' find her nicely contented having found the one.
+USA Today writer Steve Jones, on the other hand, wrote: "Sweet ballads like "My Everything" and the Curtis Mayfield-laced "A Dozen Roses (You Remind Me)" find her nicely contented having found the one.
 But do her wrong or play her soft and she'll unleash a torrent of scorn [...]
 In the mid-90s, she was the sassy 14-year-old Miss Thang.
 Now she's full grown and not to be fooled with.
 Still, she can get the dancefloor popping."

 People magazine gave the album three stars out of four.
 It found that "her fourth disc, demonstrates why the singer has been able to outlast many an R&B ingenue."
 In a mixed review, Clover Hope of Billboard magazine wrote that "while The Makings of Me has its needless trendchasing moments, her rich voice and prime subject are the main draw".
 He criticized the album for its "avoidable" lead single "Everytime tha Beat Drop", writing that "Monica is good enough without the fluff."
 In his review for About.com, Mark Edward Nero noted The Makings of Me "a very personal album that listening to it is almost like reading a diary", and while he applauded the songwriting and song production as "excellent", he cited a "lack of emotion" in Monica's voice: "She cuts loose, but for the most part, Monica seems more concerned with pitch-perfect singing than singing with genuine emotion.
 In addition, he also criticised the shortness of the album.
-USA Today gave the album three stars out of four and called Monica "full grown and not to be fooled with", while Ebony hailed the album as "full of variety, depth, and maturity."
+USA Today gave the album three stars out of four and called Monica "full grown and not to be fooled with," while Ebony hailed the album as "full of variety, depth, and maturity."
+New York Post's Dan Aquilante wrote: "After a three-year hiatus, she revives her career with a well-balanced disc of hard raps, dance beats and smooth groove coos."